aaalgo/picpac3d/README.md

 # picpac3d

-This package is for sampling and streaming volumetric samples for training 3D convolutional neural networks.
+This package is for sampling and streaming volumetric data for training 3D convolutional neural networks.
 It is designed as part of my solution for Data Science Bowl 2017.

 Highlights:
 - Lossless storing 8-bit volumetric data with H265.
-- On-the-fly region sampling and augmentation with OpenGL 3D texture.
+- On-the-fly region sampling and augmentation with random rotation and scaling using OpenGL 3D texture.

 # Building on Ubuntu 16.04